 Things to Do

 Dive in Coron: Palawan is, in my opinion, the best diving spot in the Philippines.
-Hop on a liveaboard dive trip that consists of 3-4 dives per day and experience living on the boat like a sailor (or pirate)!
+Hop on a liveaboard dive trip that consists of 3-4 dives per day and experience living on a boat like a sailor (or pirate)!
 Diving through the Coron Wrecks and Apo Reef was an amazing experience.
 Here’s a review and video to give you an idea of what’s in store for you.

 Island Hopping: Hop from Coron to El Nido (you will see plenty of signs for ferries on Coron), and from El Nido, take an hour’s bike ride into the stunning Twin Beach – Nacpan and Calitang.
 There are also many other beaches in El Nido worth checking out so make sure to allocate sufficient time for it.
 Continue your way to Puerto Galera, a relaxing island with great diving opportunities.
-Sail through Bacuit archipelago, Philippines’s version of Halong Bay.
-Next, take a short flight out to Borocay – it may have turned into a big tourist trap, but it is still beautiful and worth spending a few nights in.
+Sail through Bacuit Archipelago, Philippines’s version of Halong Bay.
+Next, take a short flight out to Boracay – it may have turned into a big tourist trap, but it is still beautiful and worth spending a few nights in.
 The island is notorious for its all-night party scene, so let loose and have fun!

 Relax at Camiguin: I spent Christmas Day on this friendly island in 2013, and it was one of my favorite X’mas celebrations ever.
 I loved it for its relaxing atmosphere and diving.
 Spend a few days here and hang out with the locals, or simply enjoy the solitude that’s hard to come by these days in Southeast Asia.